-U.S. GAAP requires plan management to evaluate uncertain tax positions taken by the Plans.
-The financial statement effects of a tax position are recognized when the position is more likely than not, based on technical merits, to be sustained upon examination by the IRS.
-The plan administrator has analyzed the tax positions taken by the Plans and has concluded that as of December 31, 2019, there are no uncertain positions taken or expected to be taken.
-The Plans have recognized no interest or penalties related to uncertain tax positions.
+Accounting principles generally accepted in the United States require plan management to evaluate tax positions taken by the Plans and recognize a tax liability if the Plans have taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
+Plan management has analyzed the tax positions taken by the Plans and has concluded that there are no uncertain positions taken or expected to be taken.
 The Plans are subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The plan administrator believes that the Plans are no longer subject to income tax examinations for years prior to 2016.